 Attending class during the scheduled time is essential.
 If you miss a class, I recommend reaching out to a classmate for notes, as I do not provide notes beyond the slides shared on Canvas.
 I'm available to answer questions you may have about the notes.
-While absences won't be penalized, participation in class activities, such as group work, will be rewarded.
+While absences won't be penalized, participation in class activities will be rewarded.